 As in the past, though, Pwn2Own is as much about practical help to the computer industry as it is a matter of bragging rights.
 As part of TippingPoint's Zero Day Initiative to stop threats before they leave the safety of a test lab, any winning attack will also be bought out and kept secret until the target company's software can be mended to prevent an in-the-wild threat.

 The contest may be Apple's first real trial by fire for iPhone security.
 Although security breaches have often been a staple of jailbreak and unlock attempts, few instances have surfaced of malware coders writing software solely to break Apple's safeguards.
-For its part, Apple touts the first to be hacked in the 2008 contest and was broken through a hostile web browser link rather than by more complicated tricks.
+For its part, Apple touts the However, Apple has so far had a poor track record at CanSecWest.
+The Cupertino, Calfi.-based firm's Mac OS X was infamously the first to be hacked in the 2008 contest and was broken through a hostile web browser link rather than by more complicated tricks.
 The exploit required a Safari patch the next month.

 And while some of OS X iPhone's susceptibility is still up in the air until next month's gathering, Apple may well face a repeat of last year's loss in desktop operating systems: in addition to the smartphone competition, Pwn2Own will also let participants test the security of Firefox and Safari in Mac OS X Leopard versus Chrome, Firefox and Internet Explorer 8 in Microsoft's brand new and reportedly more secure Windows 7.